5 Steps to Lower Your Credit Utilization Quickly

 5. Track Your Credit Score

 Monitoring your credit score can be one of the best ways to improve your credit utilization.
 By getting a free copy of your credit report, you can track your credit accounts, monitor your credit limits, and understand how your credit utilization flows into your credit score.
-You can request a free copy of your credit report from the Annual Credit Report.
+You can request a free copy of your credit report from Annual Credit Report.com.
+Learn how to get your free credit report today.

 Smart Summary